jochalek/hello-world/README.md

-# This repo contains my dotfile configs
+# Dotfiles

-It is useful to retain my configuration across workstations.
+This repo allows me to keep the same configuration across multiple workstations.